 To quickly move to the next worksheet in your workbook, use Ctrl + PageDown (i.e. press the Ctrl key and while this is held down, press the PageDown button).

 If you want to copy a function down to further rows, there are a number of ways to do this:

 The fill handle is the tiny square on the bottom right of a selected cell or selected cell range.
 Use this to copy a function to other rows by either:

-Pressing CTRL-D copies data, depending upon the current selection:
+Pressing Ctrl + D copies data down, depending upon the current selection:

-Therefore, in order to copy a function down to other rows in a spreadsheet, first select the range that you want to copy the cell down to including the original cell to be copied and then press CTRL-D
+Therefore, in order to copy a function down to other rows in a spreadsheet, select the range that you want to copy the cell down to including the original cell to be copied and then press Ctrl-D.

 The copy and paste commands can be performed by the following shortcuts:

 There are several ways to select a large range of cells.
-The most obvious is to simply highlight one cell and use the left mouse button to drag across the range you want to select.
-However, if you want to select hundreds of rows at a time, this can take forever!
-A number of faster methods are listed below:
+The most obvious is to simply highlight one cell and press the left mouse key, while dragging the mouse across the range you want to select.
+However, if you want to select hundreds of rows at a time, this can take a long time!

 The name box is situated on the top left of your Excel spreadsheet, and typically shows the address of the currently selected cell or cell range.

-One way to select a range is to simply type the range into the Name Box.
-So, for example,
+One quick way to select a range is to simply type the range into the Name Box and press the Enter (or Return) key.